-We all want to enjoy happy, successful relationships with people through life whether they’re friends, life partners or work colleagues.
-Of course we all hope for certain traits such as respect and loyalty, but we often have unreasonable expectations of other people’s behavior and end up disappointed by their actions.
+We all want to enjoy happy, successful relationships with people throughout life whether they’re friends, life partners, or work colleagues.
+Of course, we all hope for certain traits such as respect and loyalty, but we often have unreasonable expectations of other people’s behavior and end up disappointed by their actions.

 If you want to enjoy better relationships there are some things, that at least in the early stages of a relationship, you should stop expecting from everyone.
 Lowering your expectations will greatly reduce unnecessary friction and frustration both for you and them and will also help you focus on the positive aspects of your new friendship.

 Here are five things you should stop expecting from others.